aws-samples/spark-streaming-sql-s3-connector/README.md

 ## How to use S3 event notifications for multiple applications

-If one S3 path's event notifications need to be consumed by multiple Spark Structure Streaming applications, SNS can be used to fanout to Amazon SQS queues.
+If one S3 path's event notifications need to be consumed by multiple Spark Structured Streaming applications, SNS can be used to fanout to Amazon SQS queues.
 The message flow is S3 event notifications -> SNS -> SQS.
 When an S3 event notification is published to the SNS topic, Amazon SNS sends the notification to each of the subscribed SQS queues.

 ## Security